Individual Non-Diagnostic Assessments

 The tests cover: reading, reading comprehension, writing, spelling, handwriting, phonological awareness, verbal, aural, working & short-term memory, number and place value, number facts, addition and subtraction & multiplication and division.

-A child's Summary Report is specifically designed to be handed over to a school's SEN Department; Primary Teachers; internal Specialist Teachers; qualified SEN TAs or via the parent to an external Specialist Teachers.
-The 1-page document enables them to plan and teach the micro-gaps found missing in their learning journey so that the child can learn.
+A child's Summary Report is specifically designed to be handed over to a school's SEN Department which they can use internally or include as evidence for external applications for children who need more support than is available through SEN Support: for example, the involvement of external professionals.
+The 1-page document enables teachers to plan and teach the exact micro-gaps missing in their learning journey so that the child can learn.

 LEARN OUT OF THE BOX's community assessment work, for children from lower income families,